lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 - **Pit eye**: one of the types of eyes found in invertebrates.
 A pit with photosensitive cells inside allows for some vague directionality of light detection.
 - **Pinhole camera eye**: Found in *Nautilus*.
 More directional sensitivity, by nearly closing the pit, allowing light to enter only through a small aperture.
 - **Lens formation**: Evolved 8 times.
 An inhomogeneous lens formed of crystalline proteins continuously bends light for focussing of light onto the photosensitive layer, giving a clearer image.
 It also corrects for spherical aberration.
+  - **Holochroal eye**: ancient eye originating in the Cambrian in trilobites.
+Lens consists of calcite single crystals, aligned (light directed along c-axis of crystal) to prevent blur from birefringence, with an overall parabolic shape to prevent abberration.
+A set of photoreceptors (rhabdoms) detects the focussed light.
+Calcite photoluminescence under UV-A is suppressed using ommochrome pigment screening.
+  - **Schizochroal eye**: found in the trilobite suborder Phacopina, with an achromatic aspherical Descartes doublet lens.
 - **Multiple lenses**: Found in *Pontella*.
 Males have three lenses; females have two.
 The extra front-facing lens in males is parabolic and corrects for spherical aberration of the other 5 surfaces.
 The retina has only 6 receptors.
 - **Telescoping lens**: Found in *Copilia*.
 Two lenses work like a telescope with a point-like retina and only a 3° field of view.
 There is a horizontal scanning eye movements at <5 Hz, while the bottom apparatus (eyepiece + retina) moves in image plane of the 'objective'.
 The prey (plankton) moves vertically, giving a second dimension of scanning.
 - **Corneal refraction in land animals**: to correct for the air-water interface and spherical aberration.
 In humans, 2/3 of the optical power is in the cornea rather than the lens.